Joint Inference of Diffusion and Structure in Partially Observed Social Networks Using Coupled Matrix Factorization: Introduction

-\\As mentioned before, incomplete data in the collected set from a social network is inevitable, and missing data can significantly affect the difference between the output of methods and what actually happens in the real world \cite{Phantom2016}.
-Considering the missing data in two levels of structure and diffusion at the same time, makes the data inference challenging.
+As mentioned before, incomplete data in the collected set from a social network is inevitable, and missing data can significantly affect the difference between the output of methods and what happens in the real world \cite{Phantom2016}.
+Considering the missing data in two levels of structure and diffusion simultaneously makes the data inference challenging.
 Here, we try to make the inference tractable by selecting the appropriate distributions on the data.
-We present a novel generative model for jointly inferring the partial network structure and the information diffusion.
-The contributions of this paper are as follows: \begin{itemize} \item Tackling the problem of missing data in real world social datasets by proposing a new probabilistic generative model to jointly discover the hidden links of network structure and omitted diffusion activities. \item Investigating the joint properties of structure and diffusion via probabilistic matrix factorization. \item Inferring the missing links of a network structure and the missing activities of nodes when a partial graph and a set of cascades with missing data are observable. \item Inferring the diffusion behavior of users even when the user page is private, and we have no information about her/his activities. \item Demonstrating that the low-dimensional representations for characteristics of users and cascades during the inference of DiffStru can be widely used in embedding and classification problems. \end{itemize}
+We present a novel generative model for jointly inferring the partial network structure and the information diffusion. \\ The contributions of this paper are as follows: \begin{itemize} \item Tackling the problem of missing data \textbf{both in diffusion and structure} in real-world social datasets by proposing a new probabilistic generative model to jointly discover the hidden links of network structure and omitted diffusion activities. \item Investigating structure and diffusion joint properties via probabilistic matrix factorization. \item Inferring the missing links of a network structure and the missing activities of nodes when a partial graph and a set of cascades with missing data are observable. \item Inferring the diffusion behavior of users even when the user page is private and we have no information about his activities. \item Demonstrating that the low-dimensional representations for characteristics of users and cascades during the inference of DiffStru can be widely used in embedding and classification problems. \end{itemize}

-The rest of the paper is organized as follows: In Section \eqref{sec:related work}, we review the related work, while Section \eqref{sec:problem statement} presents the problem statement.
-We present the propose model in Section \eqref{sec:proposed solution}.
-In Section \eqref{sec:numerical and simulation results}, we present the empirical results on synthetic and real-world datasets.
-Finally, we present the conclusion with a discussion of some future work in Section \eqref{sec:conclusion}.
+The rest of the paper is organized as follows: First, in Section \eqref{sec:background}, we present a review of social research related to partially observed data that motivates the paper.
+In Section \eqref{sec:related work}, we review the related work, while Section \eqref{sec:problem statement} contains the paper notations, definitions, and problem statement.
+We present the proposed model in Section \eqref{sec:proposed solution}.
+In Section \eqref{sec:numerical and simulation results}, we examine the empirical results on synthetic and real-world datasets.
+Finally, we present the conclusions by discussing future work in Section \eqref{sec:conclusion}.